Discover the Science Behind Thermo Bamboo

 The harvested Moso bamboo culms are split into uniform strips, and then passed through a rolling machine that separates the bamboo fibers.
 This step, called defibering, helps loosen the compact structure and forms long, flexible bamboo strands.

-During this process, both the outer bamboo skin and the inner layer are carefully removed.
-Only the middle tissue (bamboo meat) is retained.
+During this process, we remove both the outer bamboo skin and the inner layer, and only keep the middle tissue — bamboo meat.

 strand preparation